Reason0x6/Maximise/README.md

 # Maximise
-C# Program Developed to split maximo workorders out of a bulk export
+C# Program Developed to split maximo workorders out of a bulk export.

+Classes pulled from VS File structure for display purposes